muemamus/zekondi/README.md

 ### Zekondo

-This is a simple which enable people to buy used macbooks
+This is a simple application  enable people to buy used macbooks

 ### Attribution